An energy-based coupling approach to nonlocal interface problems: Numerical Results

 \section{Numerical Results}

-In this section we carry out a preliminary numerical investigation of the NLI theory developed in this paper.
-To simplify the numerical implementation we consider a one-dimensional interface problem with a slightly different configuration of the domains $\Omega_1$ and $\Omega_2$; see Figure \ref{domains1D}.
+In this section we carry out a numerical investigation of the NLI theory developed in this paper.
+We first consider a one-dimensional setting, reported in Figure \ref{domains1D}, and then present preliminary tests in two dimensions, see Figure \ref{2D}, top left, for the domain configuration.
+Note that, to simplify the numerical implementation, we consider an interface problem with a slightly different domain configuration compared to the one used in the previous sections; however, our theory applies to this configuration as well.